ibm-cloud-docs/openwhisk/runtimes.md

 By default, all Swift actions are executed in a version 4.2 environment.
 {: note}

-Swift 4.x action runtimes don't embed any packages, follow the instructions for [packaged swift actions](/docs/openwhisk?topic=cloud-functions-prep#prep_swift42_single) to include dependencies using a Package.swift.
+Swift 4.x action runtimes don't embed any packages, follow the instructions for [packaged swift actions](/docs/openwhisk?topic=cloud-functions-prep#prep_swift42_single) to include dependencies by using a Package.swift.

 Swift 4.2 actions can use the following packages when you are using a single Swift source file:
 - Watson Developer Cloud SDK version 1.2.0, https://github.com/watson-developer-cloud/swift-sdk